quarkusio/extensions/README.md

 ## Environment variables

+The site pulls data from a range of sources, some of which need credentials.
+For the full build, set the following environment variables:

-Information is more complete if a GitHub access token is provided.
-It should only be granted read access.
+- `GITHUB_TOKEN` (this will be automatically set in a GitHub CI, and should only be granted read access)
-Set it as an environment variable called `GITHUB_TOKEN`.
-(In the CI, this will be provided by the platform.)
+- `TABLEAU_PERSONAL_ACCESS_TOKEN`
+- `TABLEAU_SITE`
+- `SEGMENT_KEY` (used for anonymised analytics)

+Information is more complete if a these tokens are provided, but the build should still succeed if they are missing.
+If it fails without them, please raise an issue.
+In PR builds, everything except the `GITHUB_TOKEN` will be missing.

 ## Caching